 National Board Certified Teachers are highly accomplished educators who meet high and rigorous standards set by the National Board for Professional Teaching Standards (NBPTS).
-With over 2700 NBCTs, Kentucky has the seventh largest group of NBCTs in the nation.
+Kentucky currently has more than 3,000 NBCTs.

 To seek National Board Certification (NBCTs) you must meet the following requirements prior to applying:

 Kentucky Education Association has been an active and ardent supporter of the National Board and is proud of its support of candidates, NBCTs, mentors and the people who make the program work.
 We offer support in the form of professional learning opportunities for candidates, Candidate Support Providers (CSPs), and NBCTs getting ready to renew.
-Visit KEA National Board Seminars for details and registration.
+Contact Beth Shepherd or Michelle Jones for more details.

 NEA also offers many resources for the candidate considering National Board Certification.
 Visit the NEA's National Certification web site for answers to frequently asked questions, a candidate's guide, and much more.
 NEA members may also qualify for low interest NBC loans.
 Visit the NEA Member Benefits Web site for more details.